Facilities and Research Opportunities

 - The Bates Observatory, located atop the Science Center, is home to four telescopes ranging from the small and portable 5″ telescope to the main 14″ telescope permanently fixed in a computer-controlled mount.

-- A separate building houses the College’s own 750,000-volt Cockcroft-Walton accelerator.
+- A separate building houses the University’s own 750,000-volt Cockcroft-Walton accelerator.
 Though it’s no longer in use, the accelerator now serves as the centerpiece of a unique art gallery.

 Classes at Elmhurst are small, so you’ll have access to intense research experiences that are normally only available to graduate students.